 A single-platform solution

-The answer to many of the challenges facing further education colleges is to seek a single digital platform that can streamline the enrolment process.
-Of course, not every college has the same requirements, so the answer is not an out-of-the-box solution but a customisable platform that allows colleges to shape their learners’ experience.
+The answer to many of the challenges facing further education colleges is to seek digital enrolment management solutions.
+Moving online can streamline the enrolment process.
+Of course, not every college has the same requirements.
+So, the answer is not an out-of-the-box solution but a customisable platform that allows colleges to shape their learners’ experience.

 Be better prepared for your January enrolments